For best experience please turn on javascript and use a modern browser!

 Expansion of the Policy Framework

-The intense violence in the Middle East and the discussions this has sparked within our community show that our current policy framework for assessing international collaborations provides insufficient guidance when collaborating in conflict situations.
-Therefore, we are expanding this assessment in consultation with our academic community.
+The intense violence in the Middle East and the discussions this has sparked within our community show that our current evaluation framework for assessing international collaborations provides insufficient guidance when collaborating in conflict situations.
+Therefore, we have spent the past year expanding this assessment in consultation with our academic community.
+The UvA Advisory Committee on Collaboration with Third Parties, which worked on the framework, was temporarily expanded with four UvA experts in the fields of human rights, genocide studies, conflict studies, and international educational collaborations.

-The existing committee, which is chaired by Aart Nederveen (Amsterdam UMC), has temporarily recruited a number of extra members.
-Click here for the composition of the existing committee.
+The existing committee, is chaired by Aart Nederveen (Amsterdam UMC).
+Click here (employee website) for the composition of the existing committee.

 The committee now also has the following temporary members: